asr1/digital-garden/src/site/notes/Software and Technology/The so-called AI Revolution.md

 I do not subscribe to this belief.

 With the advent of Chat-GPT taking the tech world by swarm, there will be massive opportunity for [[Misc/Productivity\|Productivity]] enhancements.
-This would be great if we had the sweeping societal changes (e.g. [[Universal Basic Income\|UBI]]) to support them.
+This would be great if we had the sweeping societal changes (e.g. [[Politics and Culture/Capital-P Politics/Universal Basic Income\|UBI]]) to support them.
 We do not.

 Instead, two things will happen.
 First, people will be laid off.
 Why hire a content writer for $50K a year when you can pay for a machine for $30 / month (\$360 / year) instead?
 Sure the quality isn't *quite* as good, but is it 140x not as good?
 Probably not to the bean counters!